 In and around Yangon, many children and youth endure lives on the street in the most precarious of conditions.
-Since 2015, SONNE Social Organization is operating three day-care centres (DCCs) for these destitute young people, which provide non-formal education, day care, nutrition, training services, bathing facilities and medical care to 40 – 50 children per centre.
-Children are taught reading, writing, arithmetic and other school subjects, added up by a sports- and arts program.
-Children who still have a chance to be integrated into formal school are supported with documents, enrolment, materials and free tuition class.
+Since 2015, SONNE Social Organization is operating three day-care centres (DCCs) for these destitute young people, which provide non-formal education, daycare, nutrition, training services, bathing facilities, and medical care to 40 – 50 children per centre.
+Children are taught reading, writing, arithmetic, and other school subjects, added up by a sports- and arts program.
+Children who still have a chance to be integrated into formal schools are supported with documents, enrolment, materials, and free tuition classes.

-Within the last years we experienced that rental agreements of apartments for the centres are not guaranteeing sustainability.
+Within the last years, we experienced that rental agreements of apartments for the centres are not guaranteeing sustainability.
 Short term contracts include the risk of being forced to change place; house owner rules are limiting certain activities with the children.
 Therefore we decided to construct our first own “SSO centre”.
-The construction is seen as phase 1 of this project and is a co-financed project with multiple donors.
-The construction will start in October 2017.
-The opening and commissioning (Phase 2) of the centre will take place in June 2018.

-The centre provides space for a broad program, including non-formal education, formal education support (tuition classes), vocational trainings, sports-& arts classes, cultivation training and alphabetization classes.
-Around 100 children, youth and family members will participate in one of the activities in the centre daily.
-This project provides vulnerable and marginalized children and youth the chance to individually develop in a child friendly and secure environment where they be cared for, can gain knowledge, skills and creativity in order to get an accepted member of the society and increased chances for a secure and promising future.
+The centre provides space for a broad program, including non-formal education, formal education support (tuition classes), vocational training, sports-& arts classes, cultivation training, and computer classes.
+Around 150 children, youth, and family members will participate in one of the activities in the centre daily.
+This project provides vulnerable and marginalized children and youth the chance to individually develop in a child-friendly and secure environment where they are cared for, can gain knowledge, skills, and creativity in order to get an accepted member of the society and increased chances for a secure and promising future.

-The centre is divided in two buildings, each has two floors.
-On the main building’s ground floor the day care centre for non-formal education students is located; on the first floor the training centre for vulnerable youth.
-The annex includes kitchen, indoor sports and community hall (ground floor) and a tuition class room for marginalized formal school children and alphabetization evening classes for family members.
-A sports field and small garden is located next to the centre.
+The centre is divided into two buildings, each has two floors.
+On the main building’s ground floor the daycare centre for non-formal education students is located; on the first floor the training centre for vulnerable youth.
+The annex includes kitchen, indoor sports, and community hall (ground floor) and a tuition classroom for marginalized formal school children and computer classes.
+A sports field and a small garden are located next to the centre.